Data-Driven Structured Policy Iteration for Homogeneous Distributed Systems: Convergence and Stability Analyses

-\item $\Delta K_k \coloneqq K_k - L_k$ stabilizes the dynamics of one single agent, \ie, $A+B \Delta K_k$ is Schur stable. \end{itemize} \end{proposition} The results in \Cref{prop:H_structure} form the cornerstone of the remainder of the analysis in this section.
-It also gives insights on the existence of a stabilizing controller $\Delta K_k$ and its corresponding cost-to-go matrix $\Delta P_k$.
-In the sequel, our goal is to design a distributed suboptimal controller based on the components that shape $\Delta K_k$.
-To this end, we find stabilizability gain margins that induce more flexibility in designing the distributed controller.
-In the following proposition, we provide the backbone of the distributed controller design for the networked system of $\mathcal{G}$.
+Note that \Cref{prop:H_structure} proves the existence of a stabilizing controller $\Delta K_k$ and its corresponding cost-to-go matrix $\Delta P_k$.
+In the sequel, our goal is to design a distributed suboptimal controller for the entire networked system on $\mathcal{G}$ based on the components that shape $\Delta K_k$.
+This extension is built upon the stability margin derived next.